sigamani/agentic-rag/README.md

 # OSCAR: Optimized Structured Conversational Answers for Reasoning

-🧸 “Oscar” is also the lovable grouch from Sesame Street—memorable and kid-themed 📊 Emphasizes structure, conversation, and reasoning—perfect for ConvFinQA-style multiturn datasets
+📊 Emphasizes structure, conversation, and reasoning—perfect for ConvFinQA-style multiturn datasets 🧸 Oscar is also the lovable yet misunderstood grouch from Sesame Street
 ---

 ## 🧠 Objective